datastax/csharp-driver/doc/upgrade-guide/README.md

 #### Removed classes and interfaces

 `DseLoadBalancingPolicy` is now `DefaultLoadBalancingPolicy`.
+This is the new default load balancing policy in this driver.
+The behavior is the same as the previous default policy except for DSE workloads so there is no impact for existing applications.

-`DseLoadBalancingPolicy.CreateDefault` has been replaced by `Policies.DefaultLoadBalancingPolicy` and `Policies.NewDefaultLoadBalancingPolicy`.
+`DefaultLoadBalancingPolicy.CreateDefault` has been replaced by `Policies.DefaultLoadBalancingPolicy` and `Policies.NewDefaultLoadBalancingPolicy`.

+The constructor of `DefaultLoadBalancingPolicy` that receives a child policy has been deprecated and marked with the `Obsolete` attribute.
+In the next major version of the driver, it won't be possible to pass a custom child load balancing policy to the `DefaultLoadBalancingPolicy`.

 `DseClusterBuilder` has been removed.
 These builder methods were moved to `Builder`.
 Note that `DseClusterBuilder.WithCredentials` added an instance of `DsePlainTextAuthenticator` but `Builder.WithCredentials` adds an instance of `PlainTextAuthenticator`.
 If you wish to use `DsePlainTextAuthenticator` you need to use another builder method: `Builder.WithAuthProvider(new DsePlainTextAuthenticator(username, password))`.